Raku/doc/README.md

 to install the binaries and make it available in your binaries execution path.

+**Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions older than 2018.06.
+Please upgrade to that version, or install using `--force`.

 ## Use p6doc

 With a Rakudo `perl6` executable in the `PATH`, try: